Get help handling charges for the possession of a silencer with a lawyer from the Simmrin Law Group.

 We can help you build a defense if you are accused of the possession of a silencer.
 Members of our team know how to handle PC 33410 charges.
 We can help you show that:

-You Didn’t Have a Silencer
+You did Not Have a Silencer

 PC 33410 charges relate only to the possession of a silencer.
 For example, you should not face PC 33410 charges if you had a firearm with a scope attached.
 In this situation, your lawyer could argue that you did not have constructive or actual possession of a silencer.

-You Were Subjected to an Unlawful Search
+You Were Subjected to an Unlawful Search and Seizure

 Types of Silencer Possession in the State of California